pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 This means you can never constrain anchors between the different types shown above.
 But, you can still mess it up, as Apple states:

-*"While the `NSLayoutAnchor` class provides additional type checking, it is still possible to create invalid constraints, For example, the compiler allows you to constrain one view's `leadingAnchor` with another view's `leftAnchor`, since they are both `NSLayoutXAxisAnchor` instances.
+*"While the `NSLayoutAnchor` class provides additional type checking, it is still possible to create invalid constraints.
+For example, the compiler allows you to constrain one view's `leadingAnchor` with another view's `leftAnchor`, since they are both `NSLayoutXAxisAnchor` instances.
 However, Auto Layout does not allow constraints that mix leading and trailing attributes with left or right attributes"*

 ## Current State